watzenare/PushApi/README.md

 - PHP: [PushApi_Client](https://github.com/watzenare/PushApi_Client)

-Currently there is only the PHP Client but soon it will be more.
+Currently there is only the PHP Client but soon there will be more.
 Also you can create your own (i.e. Python Client).

 [Back to index](#index)